OnionPowder01/Flexbox-Froggy/README.md

 <h1 align="center">Flexbox Froggy Solutions</h1>

-<p align="center">This repository have all the solutions i have made in Flebox Froggy from level 1 to 24.</p>
+<p align="center">In this repository you can find all the solutions from Flebox Froggy from level 1 to 24.</p>

 <p align="center">